 The Easiest Way to Clean Out a Large Outdoor Garbage Can

-For large trash cans, like the ones you place outside for sanitation workers, cleaning them could be a bit tricky.
+Large trash cans, like the ones you place outside for sanitation workers, cleaning them could be a bit tricky.
 Never fear.
-Here is a super easy way.
+Here is a super easy way to get rid of the stench and make them smell new.

 - Place your trash can in an area that it can get wet.